MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 >      not reinterpreted on-the-fly as with PHP; the process must be restarted
 >      so that the code is reloaded into memory).

-### Allow your user to restart the service without a password
+### :exclamation: Allow your user to restart the service without a password

 In order for the new `post-receive` hook to work, your user must be able to run `sudo systemctl restart one-chat-room` (assuming you have named your service